patternfly/patternfly-org/packages/theme-patternfly-org/pages/global-css-variables.md

 - `breakpoint` is a media query breakpoint such as `sm` for `$pf-global--breakpoint--xs`.
 - `pseudo-element` is either `before` or `after`.

-Examples:
+Example:
-- Note component variables are scoped to the top-level component selector
+- Note: component variables are scoped to the top-level component selector
   ```css
   .pf-c-button {
     /* Default, primary, and primary hovered button background colors */